 We have always stated that all marketing should be helpful and valuable to your audience, now is just the time to focus on what makes sense.
 Think about the experiences of your customers and what type of content would be most meaningful right now.

 Staying in touch when we can’t meet physically is one of the most important things people need right now; consider sending out an additional newsletter, or venture into new media by creating at-home videos, and share anything that will make your audience feel more connected; this will also help you stay in mind for when things start moving towards normalcy.

 The main goal of building brand awareness is to increase the reach you have to interested audiences, which means staying on brand is most important.
 Don’t switch up your voice or your message to try and get people to follow you if it doesn’t make sense for your company.
 Continue to share and create content that is on-brand.
-This doesn’t mean you can’t get creative, just don’t do something that isn’t in line with your historic marketing.
+You should still try to get creative with you content, just don’t do something that isn’t in line with your historic marketing.

 If your business is unable to provide its usual value, it’s worth considering alternative ways to keep your customer relationships strong.
-For example, Crossfit’s gyms are temporarily shut down across the nation in accordance with social distancing protocols.
-To stay relevant with their current customers, as well as provide resources for anyone looking for a fitness regiment, the company has shifted focus to a completely virtual format; they host live events, feature members on their social media, and are strengthening their customer relationships through the crisis.
+For example, many people are still nervous about working out in gyms; to stay relevant with their customers, as well as provide resources for anyone looking for a fitness regiment, many gyms have added a virtual format where they host live events, feature members on their social media, and are strengthening customer relationships through the pandemic.

 Get Creative And Connect

 With a little creativity, this shift can work for any type of business.
 If you are a bakery – share a recipe; if you sell furniture – create a few tutorials on how to change up your space with existing furniture and a small addition (like a plant or poster); a Realtor can start sharing blogs that focus on what people can do easily to spruce up a home (and be ready for when the market picks up again).
 No matter your brand, there are ways to offer fresh and relevant content.